isovector/reasonablypolymorphic.com/site/posts/2019-05-18-specialization.markdown

 blah = foo
 ```

-This transformation is known as the *case of known case* optimization.
-While
+This transformation is known as the *case of known constructor* optimization.
-humans would never write such a thing by hand, expressions like these often come
+While humans would never write such a thing by hand, expressions like these
-up as the result of other optimizing transformations.
+often come up as the result of other optimizing transformations.

 ### Rewrite Rules